Chris Pine: 2017–present: Wonder Woman and continued film roles

 In 2015, Pine was cast as Steve Trevor, opposite Gal Gadot, in the superhero film Wonder Woman.
 The film was released in June 2017 to positive reviews.
 Also in 2017, he reprised his roles in the second season of SuperMansion and the film Wet Hot American Summer: Ten Years Later, guest-starred in the third season of Angie Tribeca (including an episode where his father was also a guest star), and narrated the season two finale episode of National Geographic's Breakthrough.

 In 2018, Pine played Dr. Alexander Murry in the fantasy film A Wrinkle in Time, based on the novel of the same name, and starred as Robert the Bruce in Outlaw King.
-The latter project began filming on August 21, 2017, in Scotland, and was released on Netflix on November 9, 2018.
-Also that year, Pine voiced a version of Peter Parker / Spider-Man in the animated film Spider-Man: Into the Spider-Verse.
-In August 2018, it was reported that Pine would not be reprising his role as Captain Kirk in the fourth film of the Star Trek film series after contract negotiations fell through.
+The latter project began filming in August 2017 in Scotland and was released on Netflix in November 2018.
+Also that year, Pine voiced a version of Spider-Man (Peter Parker) in the animated film Spider-Man: Into the Spider-Verse.
+In August 2018, Pine reportedly would not be reprising his role as Kirk in the fourth film of the Star Trek film series after contract negotiations fell through.

 In July 2017, the US cable network TNT announced Pine would play the role of Jay Singletary in a six-episode television drama, One Day She'll Darken.
 He also served as an executive producer alongside director Patty Jenkins and writer Sam Sheridan.
 The show, ultimately titled I Am the Night, began airing in January 2019.
 In 2020, Pine appeared as Westley in Home Movie: The Princess Bride for Quibi to raise money for World Central Kitchen.
-On June 13, 2018, Patty Jenkins announced that Pine would appear in the Wonder Woman sequel, titled Wonder Woman 1984, as Steve Trevor.
+In June 2018, it was announced that Pine would appear in the Wonder Woman sequel, titled Wonder Woman 1984, as Steve Trevor.
 The film was released in December 2020.
 After Pine became attached to star in a film adaptation of the novel All the Old Knives in 2017, Amazon Studios picked up the film in 2020, with Pine and Thandiwe Newton starring and Janus Metz Pedersen directing.
 Pine also executive produced the film.
-The film was released in limited theaters and on streaming on Amazon Prime Video on April 8, 2022.
+The film was released in limited theaters and on streaming on Amazon Prime Video in April 2022.

 Pine executive produced and starred in the 2022 action-thriller The Contractor, and appeared in Don't Worry Darling, a psychological thriller film directed by Olivia Wilde, released in September 2022.
+In December 2020, it was announced that Pine will star in Dungeons & Dragons: Honor Among Thieves, a film based on the role-playing game of the same name.
+The film, released in March 2023, was a critical but not a commercial success.